 If a Series within the LLC segregates rights to assets within an LLC, it makes sense that there are particular rules on the distributions to the economic owners of those segregated assets.
-Briefly, the statute uses the time honored statutory rules and formulations on distributions with revisions to make the concepts work for the Series LLC concept.
+Briefly, the statute uses the time honored statutory rules and formulations on distributions with revisions to make the concepts work for a Series LLC.
 This particular set of rules could not be incorporated by reference because of the many possible contractual permutations of a Series within the LLC, so the drafters tackled this issue as a sui generis issue.
-The statute makes its way through distribution provisions generally applicable to LLCs to ensure that within the Series within the LLC, distributions are only made with respect to the assets contained within the Series within the LLC.
+The statute makes its way through distribution provisions generally applicable to LLCs to ensure that with respect to a Series within the LLC, distribution provisions apply with respect to the assets allocated by the records maintained by the Mothership to the Series making the distribution.

-The distribution rules of Series within an LLC seek to isolate the liabilities of distributions of the assets of the Series within the LLC.
-The rules first protect a distribution to "a member associated with a series" by expressly granting that member the rights as a creditor to the Series within the LLC (not the LLC (Mothership)), Section 101.611, in parallel to the general provision for LLCs found in Section 101.207.
-The important detail, however, is that the member associated with the series is a creditor of that series and not the entire entity.
+The distribution rules for Series within an LLC seek to isolate the liabilities for distributions of the assets of the Series.
+The rules first protect a distribution to "a member associated with a series" by expressly granting that member the rights as a creditor of the Series within the LLC (not the LLC (Mothership), Section 101.611, in parallel to the general provision for LLCs found in Section 101.207.
+The important detail, however, is that the member associated with the Series is a creditor of that Series only and not the entire entity or any other Series.

-More importantly, rules on distributions thread through the separateness of the assets in the series.
-First, distributions from the series are expressly authorized, Section 101.613(a).
-Second, distributions do NOT have to only be made to members associated with the Series within the LLC.
-Section 101.613(b) provides that the rules on distributions apply to all members, not just to members associated with the series, by the deletion of the qualifier "associated with a series" in the express authorization of the persons to whom distributions may be made.
-Presumably, a member that is not associated with a series may be protected by the general provision in section 101.207.
-In determining the appropriateness of a distribution, that is, when you will be liable for a distribution, the tests of the liabilities and fair value of the assets are based on the liabilities and fair value of the assets of the series within the LLC, with the same exceptions from the tests as set forth in Section 101.207, except limited to the series.
-As a result, Section 101.206 is excluded and not incorporated by reference, so that the distribution rules in the case of a series within an LLC are limited to the assets and liabilities of that series.
-The distribution rules for series do not have the exception found in Section 101.206 for distributions made in liquidation of the LLC (Mothership), which makes perfect sense because the Series may be terminated while the LLC (Mothership) is continuing.
+More importantly, the rules on distributions emphasize the separateness of the assets allocated to the Series.
+First, distributions from a Series are expressly authorized.17 Second, distributions do NOT have to only be made to members associated with that Series.
+Section 101.613(b) provides that the rules on distributions apply to all members, not just to members associated with the Series, by the deletion of the qualifier "associated with a series" in the express authorization of the persons to whom distributions may be made.
+Presumably, a member that is not associated with a Series will be protected by the general provision in Section 101.207 of the TBOC.
+In determining the appropriateness of a distribution, that is, when you will be liable for a distribution, the tests of the liabilities and fair value of the assets are based on the liabilities and fair value of the assets of the Series making the distribution, with the same exceptions from the tests as set forth in Section 101.207, except limited to that Series.
+As a result, Section 101.206 is excluded and not incorporated by reference, so that the distribution rules in the case of a Series within a Series LLC are limited to the assets and liabilities of that Series.
+The distribution rules for an individual Series do not have the exception found in Section 101.206 for distributions made in liquidation of the LLC (Mothership), which makes perfect sense because the Series may be terminated while the LLC (Mothership) is continuing.